-Early access programs
+Expanded access programs

 Many jurisdictions allow the supply of unauthorized medicinal products in the context of strictly regulated and exceptional early access programs, and some countries may provide reimbursement for drugs provided in the context of such programs.
-In the European Union, the legal basis for early access programs, also referred to as named-patient and compassionate use programs, is set out in the E.U. legislation regulating the authorization, manufacture, distribution and marketing of medicinal products.
-Detailed regulatory requirements applicable to early access programs have been adopted and implemented by the E.U. member states in their national laws.
-The promotion, advertising and marketing of unauthorized medicinal products is generally prohibited, and authorization for early access programs must generally be obtained from national competent authorities, which might not grant such authorization.
-Obtaining authorization for an early access program in one alternative treatment option.
+The promotion, advertising and marketing of unauthorized medicinal products is generally prohibited, and authorization for early access programs must generally be obtained from regulatory authorities, which might not grant such authorization.
 To provide expanded access, sponsors must submit detailed regulatory information to the FDA.
 FDA authorization depends on several different factors, including whether expanded access will interfere with related clinical trials or drug development.
-Sponsors may not promote porducts as safe or effective for expanded-access uses.
+In addition to the FDA's early access program, the Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2017, or the Right to Try Act, among other things, provides a federal framework for certain patients to access certain investigational new drug products that have completed a Phase I clinical trial and that are undergoing investigation for FDA approval.
+Under certain circumstances, eligible patients can seek treatment without enrolling in clinical trials and without obtaining FDA permission under the FDA expanded access program.
+There is no obligation for a pharmaceutical manufacturer to make its drug products available to eligible patients as a result of the Right to Try Act.
+Sponsors may not promote products as safe or effective for expanded-access uses.